gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 }
 ```

-Add the ability to your Tamagotchi contract to buy attributes.
-Add the input message:
+Add the ability to your Tamagotchi contract to buy attributes using the input message below:

 ```rust
 #[derive(Encode, Decode, TypeInfo)]